plone/documentation/manage/deploying/caching/varnish4.rst

 * HTTP response ``Set-Cookie`` header.
   This sets a server-side cookie.
 If your server is setting cookies Varnish does not cache these responses by default.
-  Howerver, this might be desirable behavior if e.g. multi-lingual content is served from one URL with language cookies.
+  However, this might be desirable behavior if e.g. multi-lingual content is served from one URL with language cookies.
   ``Set-Cookie`` can be post-processed in varnish's ``vcl_fetch`` step.